 South and West of Siena there are many other highlights of rural Tuscany, especially in terms of the spectacular, hillside villages have become emblematic of the whole region.
-The most famous is San Gimignano, which, though it is a undoubtedly stunning becomes like a mini Florence, especially in the summer.
-Tourists, especially foreign ones really can’t get enough of it, and try to outdo each other by getting there earlier and earlier to feel some of that genuine medieval atmosphere in the quiet of the morning before the tour buses rumble in.
+The most famous is San Gimignano, which is a stunning sight though can become like a mini Florence sometimes, especially in the summer.
+Tourists, especially foreign ones really can’t get enough of it though, and so if you want feel some genuine medieval atmosphere get there in the quiet of the morning, before the tour buses rumble in.

 There are many other villages though that offer pretty much the same beauty and atmosphere but with competitively only a trickle of visitors.
 Pitigliano or Volterra are two good examples, and there are more.

 Our Recommended Agriturismi in Tuscany: Farmstays/Tuscany

 Umbria, the heart of Italy, is lush and green and becoming a new hotspot for agriturismo.
 Outside of the main city attractions of Assisi and Perugia, especially in the east, with its acres upon acres of unspoiled woodland and hundreds of streams and rivers running through its valleys it is wild country, and charmingly unspoilt.

 Over the years rural Umbria has evolved from being a remote feeling backwater to something of a new Tuscany and has become enormously popular with cultured holiday makers and aspiring second home owners, both Italian and foreign.